 So, specifically writing for this incident, Kalam’s dispassion was due to failure.
 It was because he was not getting results he desired.
 It was not his inner voice speaking unlike in Swamiji’s case.
 It was his mind speaking due to his external situations.

 Supposedly, you cannot renounce the world, but feel like.
 You cannot renounce your desires and needs either but want to.
 But, if you can still renounce the desire for results and can maintain that state is that not a feat?
 Can we ourselves give immense Real value to things that are not given their due in the world but are actually relevant?
-Can somebody feel proud because they do not feel desirous for fruits of their actions?
+Can somebody feel proud because they are not attached to the fruits of their actions?
 Can non-renunciates gain that strength to shift their priorities and redefine what they feel is valuable in order for a better living?

 I feel Anyone who has renounced even something has stripes to their honor though not seen because it requires enormous courage and strength.
 It is a really valuable achievement.
 They can definitely have Positive Ego about it.
 They can feel positively proud about it.